phoenix-4u/My-daily-learning/readme.md

 - Then we run epochs and predict the label using the model, then define the loss function, set the optimizer to zero grad, run backwards, and then take a step for the  optimizer.
 - We might need to play around with the learning rate to ensure that the model does not explode
 - Finally, the accuracy of the model is tested on the test set.
-- For multiclass classification, the number of outputs is regressed to be the number of classifiable classes, like nn.Linear(128*128*3, 6)
+- For multiclass classification, the number of outputs is set to be the number of classifiable classes, like nn.Linear(128*128*3, 6)
 - Prediction of multiclass classification is always done using argmax over the softmax probabilities.

 # Day 90 - 16/06/2026
 ## Computational Graphs
 - Gradients for regular functions quickly get complicated as there are differentiations of many matrix operations
-- Computation graphs help to create a simpler workflow for gradient calculation
+- Computational graphs help to create a simpler workflow for gradient calculation
 - The forward pass is to create the computational graph
 - <img width="1143" height="53" alt="image" src="https://github.com/user-attachments/assets/b59bf696-b10a-42cd-8181-97577141768b" />
 - The backward pass is to calculate gradients from end to beginning
 - <img width="1216" height="607" alt="image" src="https://github.com/user-attachments/assets/3d4d4fab-542c-49e4-a421-a53d0b1ab9da" />
 - This is done so that the index function at the end, which is a vector, always makes it a vector and Jacobian (of individual functions) multiplication, thereby reducing the number of overall computational parameters
 - The backpropagation can be done only once, and one backpropagation computes the gradient for all the parameters.
-Since it collapses all parameters while calculating the final gradients, the active parameters drastically reduce during back propagation
+Since it collapses all parameters while calculating the final gradients, the active parameters drastically reduce during backpropagation
 - In PyTorch, a `function.backward()` calculates gradient for all parameters where requires_grad is set to true.
 - The first gradient is always a vector in PyTorch
 - Setting `requires_grad` to true ensures that the computation graph is built and the gradient is calculated when backwards is called.